telerik/winforms-docs/controls/barcode/design-time.md

 ---
 title: Design Time
 page_title: Design Time | Barcode
-description: RadBarcode is a set of components that can be used to create, show and read barcodes.
+description: WinForms Barcode is a set of components that can be used to create, show and read barcodes.
+Learn how to use its Design Time feature.
 slug: winforms/barcode/design-time
 tags: barcode, designtime
 published: True